 Welcome to our church!
 We believe that God led you here for a reason!!
-You might be looking for hope, peace, purpose, a place where you can belong and a comfortable place to explore faith in God in a complicated world… so are we.
-At Rural Chapel, you will find a group of people who are passionate and grateful and are working to learn more about God through preaching which regular people can understand and putting our faith into practice in our everyday lives.
+You might be looking for hope, purpose and a comfortable place to explore faith in God in a complicated world… so are we.
+At Rural Chapel, you will find a group of passionate people who are working to learn more about faith in God and are trying to put our faith into practice in our everyday lives.
 We have numerous ways, both in-person and digitally, for you to explore faith through the life of our church which you can learn more about on this website.
 We look forward to meeting you!!

 WORSHIP SUNDAYS 10 AM